State pension — the complete UK guide.

 Use our state pension forecast calculator below to model different scenarios — including the impact of filling specific gaps.

-If your NI record has gaps and you're not yet on track for the full state pension, paying voluntary Class 3 contributions to fill those gaps is one of the most attractive financial propositions available to UK residents.
+If your NI record has gaps and you're not yet on track for the full state pension, paying voluntary contributions can be attractive.
+The key test is whether filling that specific year actually increases your state pension forecast.

 Important rules on filling gaps: